PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Warp7 devices

-To transfer your disk image to the Warp7's flash device, you must first access the Warp7's serial console.
+To write your disk image to the Warp7's flash device, you must first access the Warp7's serial console.
 To do this:

 1. Connect both the Warp7's I/O USB socket (on the I/O board) and the Warp7's mass storage USB socket (on the CPU board) to your PC.

-From your PC you should then be able to see a USB TTY device, such as, `/dev/ttyUSB0`.
+  You should now be able to see a USB TTY device, such as, `/dev/ttyUSB0`, on your PC.
 1. Connect to the Warp7's console using a command such as:

     ```
     minicom -D /dev/ttyUSB0
     ```

     Use the following settings:

-    * A baud rate of 115200.
+    * Baud rate 115200.
     * [8N1](https://en.wikipedia.org/wiki/8-N-1) encoding.
     * No hardware flow control.

-1. Depending on the previous contents of the device's storage, you may get a U-boot prompt or you may see an operating system (e.g. Android) boot.
-If an operating system boots, reboot the device and then press a key when U-Boot starts, to prevent it booting the operating system.
-1. First take note of the current storage devices on your PC:
+1. Check the current storage devices on your PC:

     ```
     ls -l /dev/disk/by-id/
     ```